 • Key takeaways

-Understanding panoptic segmentation
+What is panoptic segmentation

 Semantic vs. instance segmentation

 In short, semantic segmentation refers to segmenting pixels of an image on a granular level to assign a class label to each pixel.
 We end up with a color-coded output that identifies the limits of the pixels which fall under the same class level.
 For example, any pixel that belongs to a visualization of a cat will be marked as such.
-Semantic segmentation covers all pixels of the image and classifies them, as opposed to instance segmentation that concentrates on the ones which have instances (more on that in a moment).
+Semantic segmentation covers all pixels of the image and classifies them, as opposed to instance segmentation which concentrates on the ones which have instances (more on that in a moment).

-How it works
+How panoptic segmentation works

 EfficientPS architecture

 Illustration of the EfficientPS architecture.
-Image credits: Robot Learning Lab.
+Image credits: Robot Learning Lab

 Attention-guided unified network for panoptic segmentation

 In the image above, we can see a visual representation of the next proposed network.
 Once again, FPN is the backbone that shares features with three parallel branches which are the foreground, background, and RPN branches.
-Once again, the task of panoptic segmentation architecture is to generate an accurate output with minimal to no discrepancies or data loss in terms of ‘things’ and ‘stuff’ since they are generated from separate models.
+And again, the task of panoptic segmentation architecture is to generate an accurate output with minimal to no discrepancies or data loss in terms of ‘things' and ‘stuff' since they are generated from separate models.
 With the Attention-Guided Unified Network, that challenge is approached by creating a framework where the foreground (FG, also known as instance-level) and background (BG, also known as semantic-level) branches are segmented simultaneously.
 With the addition of two attention sources — the proposal attention module and the mask attention module, there will be significant accuracy gains in the final output result.

 Panoptic segmentation datasets